How to bet on the Super Bowl as legal sport betting spreads

-ATLANTIC CITY, N.J.
-(AP) — With legal sports betting continuing to spread in the U.S., this year’s Super Bowl is likely to be among the most wagered-on championship games ever.
+(AP) — (1/31/20) With legal sports betting continuing to spread in the U.S., this year’s Super Bowl is likely to be among the most wagered-on championship games ever.

 The gambling industry’s trade association, the American Gaming Association, estimates $6.8 billion will be bet legally and illegally on the game.
 It says 26 million Americans plan to make a bet, up 15% from last year.
 And a survey by the online bookmaker DraftKings found 78% of respondents say they’re more likely to watch the whole game if they have a bet on it.